Niraj-Lunavat/Niraj-Lunavat/README.md

-- 👋 Hi, My name is Niraj-Lunavat, I am Electronics gradute from the Pune University with BE in Electronics and Telecommunications.
+- 👋 Hi, My name is Niraj-Lunavat, I am Software developer gradute from the Pune University.
 - Currently I'm Founder and CEO of the Ai India Innovation Center, Pune.
 - I am runnng AI India community of 50,000 Ai enthusaits across the globe.
 - 👀 I’m interested in Computer Vision applications using Deep Learning and Ai product developement.